Lanzhou-J/DinnerChoice/README.md

 ![avatar](docs/Ascii_art_banner.png)

 * Create your resaurants collections. <br>
-(After adding a new entry, the added restaurant will be appended to the bottom of the list with a new automatically generated ID.)
+Users are able to create a new restaurant entry to record information related to the restaurant, including name(brand), location, price and their rating of the restaurant.
+After adding a new entry, the added restaurant will be appended to the bottom of the list with a new automatically generated ID.

-* View name, address and price of restaurants -- information that you need to choose a restaurant for dine out.
+* View name, address and price of restaurants -- information that you need to choose a restaurant for dine out. <br>
+Users are able to select display function to view all restaurant entries in the current list.
+After editing (add, delete or update) the list displayed will change accordingly.

 * Rate and review restaurants that you have been visited before.

-* Update restaurants' information easily.
+* Update restaurants' information easily.<br>
+  Users are able to select which restaurant to edit and which attribute they want to change (name/ address/ rating and average price).
+Then they can input the new content of the attribute to overwrite the previous information.

 * Delete any restaurant from you list. <br>
-(The ID of the restaurants in the list will automatically changed according to the latest order.)
+Users can delete any entry from the existing restaurants list.
+The ID of the restaurants in the list will automatically changed according to the latest order.
+However if there is nothing in the list the app will output an error message to remind the user to select function from main menu again.

 * Make quick decisions.